MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 - Know what object orientation is
 - Know how to declare an 'object' in the language of choice
-- Has an interest in deepening their 'developer' skill set (you don't need to be a dev, but you should be interested in being able to grow your 'developer' skills
+- Has an interest in deepening their 'developer' skill set (you don't need to be a dev, but you should be interested in being able to grow your 'developer' skills and already have a technical ability.
+For example if it is a challenge to solve FizzBuzz then a code retreat may be to big a step forward.

 ### Timings for the day